elf4j/elf4j-api/README.md

 Conventions, defaults, and implementation notes:

-1. Placeholder token: For a better out-of-the-box user experience, the curly braces token `{}` is chosen to be the placeholder for the log message arguments.
-This is by convention, and not coded as part of the API/SPI.
+1. Placeholder token: For a better out-of-the-box user experience, the empty curly braces token - `{}` - is chosen to be the placeholder for the log message arguments.
+This is by convention, and does not syntactically appear in the API/SPI.
 Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
-A more flexible design option of adding an extra `Logger` interface configuration method - such as `Logger placeholoder(String token)` similar to `Logger atLevel(Level level)` - was considered, and dropped in favor of simplicity.
+A more flexible design option of adding another fluent-style method on the `Logger` interface to configure the placeholder token was considered, and dropped in favor of simplicity.
 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
 This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atXyz(...)` methods.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service